 Idoxuridine should not be used with topical ophthalmic corticosteroids to treat corneal ulceration.
 Different strengths or dosage forms of idoxuridine can have different storage requirements.
 Read the labeling or ask your pharmacist for the storage requirements of the prescription you receive.

 Idoxuridine is available only with a prescription from a veterinarian.
 It is compounded in either an ophthalmic ointment or in an ophthalmic solution.
-Because this medication is sensitive to light and heat, the ophthalmic drops must be stored in a refrigerator when not being administered, though the ointment is not as sensitive to temperature as the solution.
 Since this medication is fighting an infection in the body, it is very important to complete the entire course of treatment to reduce the risk of a relapse.
 It is generally continued four to seven days after resolution of symptoms.

 If you miss giving your pet a dose of idoxuridine, give the next dose as soon as you remember or, if it is close to the next scheduled dose, return to the regular schedule.
 Do not double dose to catch up.